 All are aware that one of the important activity in any process or power plants are leakage testing (Pressure testing).
 Subsequent to repairs and heat treatment and prior to initial operation or commissioning of any plant it has to be ensured that there is no evidence of leakage.
 To start this important activity i.e, leakage tests like hydro or pneumatic testing, piping network, and connected equipment must be prepared for leakage tests.
 Codes like ASME B31.3/ ASME B 31.1 and local company instructions normally provide guidelines for such preparation.

-Piping systems which is normally open to the atmosphere, such as drains, vents, discharge piping from pressure relieving devices, sewers, and stack downstream of the seal drum, need not be subjected to the piping test pressure.
+Piping systems that are normally open to the atmosphere, such as drains, vents, discharge piping from pressure-relieving devices, sewers, and stack downstream of the seal drum, need not be subjected to the piping test pressure.

 For some countries, The provincial local inspector shall be notified at least 48 hours in advance of pressure testing of piping under the jurisdiction of the provincial safety code for witnessing at his/her option.